 - Soak the cleaned seeds in a bowl with water and garlic salt for one hour.

 - Drain the seeds, and lightly pat them dry with a paper towel.
 Add to a bowl, and add EVOO.
 Stir to lightly coat in oil.

-- Lay out on a non-stick sprayed baking pan, and lightly dust with garlic powder.
+- The layout on a non-stick sprayed baking pan and lightly dust with garlic powder.

 - Bake for 10 minutes and stir.
 Roast additional 5-10 minutes until golden or desired crispiness.

 - Category: Healthy Snacks